mrball47/fin321/hedging-project/stage3-spec.md

 **To:** Chief Financial Officer
 **From:** Financial Risk Management

-**Purpose:** Provide a professional, quantitative specification outlining the analytical structure for evaluating FX hedging alternatives.
+**Purpose:** Provide a detailed specification outlining a replicable model for evaluating FX hedging alternatives.

 ---